Org Management

 Update Org Policies

-To update the restrict project transfer policy so that only org admins can change the billing account of an org project, use the following command, replacing org-demo
+dx update org org-demo --member-list-visibility MEMBERTo update the restrict project transfer policy so that only org admins can change the billing account of an org project, use the following command, replacing org-demo with your org ID.

-dx update org org-demo --project-transfer-ability ADMIN
+dx update org org-demo --project-transfer-ability ADMINVia the UI

 You can also update org policies for your org in the "Policies and Administration" section of the org settings tab.
 Here, you can both change the membership list visibility and restrict project transfer policies for the org and contact DNAnexus Support to enable PHI data policies for org projects.